ilyas9461/vanilla-js-hyf-site-with-server/README.md

 ### A Quick Test-Drive

-Copy ar clone all of the files in your local.
+Copy or clone all of the files in your local.
 Open the VS Code and run with the Live Server extension.
 ### OR
 1. Install Node.js
 2. Navigate to the project folder and run the following from a terminal: